 This will be my last part: a couple of ideas to make the treasure… It’s very easy; you can buy a ready made one, but a cardboard box or a shoe box can do the trick.

 Just cover it with aluminium foil and put a few stickers or a drawing on it, and that’s it.

 You can fill it with candy, or small toys in relation to the game theme (pencils, key rings, balls…).
 If you want, include the diplomas and the traditional chocolate coins that will have great effect!

 Don’t forget to prepare diplomas to reward the kids when they finish the game.
 You have to celebrate the discovery of the treasure!
 It will be a souvenir for them and they will be proud to show it to their parents when they come back!

-Here we go, I think I’ve answered just about every question you could have on the organisation and set up of the scavenger hunts.
+Here we go, I think I’ve answered just about every question to help you to organize the treasure hunt for kids! .

-You now know how to make a treasure hunt for your kids.
+You now know how to plan a treasure hunt for kids.